rach7777/monax-may/decerver.io_landingpage.md

-#The DeCerver: the world's first decentralised application server
+#The DeCerver: the world's first decentralized application server

 ##Design philosophy